 Student Success Committee

 Committee Charge The Student Success Committee (SSC) supports academic and student support programs in accordance with the Educational Master Plan and college mission.
 The charge of the Student Success Committee is to increase student success and completion.
-This integrated approach fosters student- centered guidance, tutoring, assessment, orientation, equity, and associated support and instructional programs in accordance with the Educational Master Plan, Basic Skills Plan, Equity Plan, Student Success and Support Plan, and college mission through an integrated approach.
+This integrated approach fosters student-centered guidance, tutoring, assessment, orientation, equity, and associated support and instructional programs in accordance with the Educational Master Plan, Basic Skills Plan, Equity Plan, Student Success and Support Plan, and college mission through an integrated approach.

 Type of Committee Participatory Group

 Committee Reports to College Council

 Meeting(s) Monthly

-Membership Vice President, Student Services, Chair Vice President, Instruction Dean of Enrollment Services Dean of Research, Planning &amp; Institutional Effectiveness Faculty, Student Services (1) Faculty, Division I (1) Faculty, Division II (1) Financial Aid Supervisor Classified Representative (1) ASCOA Representative (1)
+Membership

-Budget Committee Committee Charge review budgetary policies, processes, and timelines developed by administration at COA and the District, provide feedback and help communicate them to COA faculty and staff receive and review budget proposals from departments and/or program areas; review administrative recommendations for funding such proposals review priorities developed by administration with regard to the overall College Budget with respect to Unrestricted General Funds (Fund 1 thru 10), Instructional Equipment (Fund 14), VTEA (Fund 16), Instructional Supplies (Fund 17), Discretionary Funds, Facilities Revenues and other cash receipts, and communicate such priorities to faculty and staff
+Budget Committee Committee Charge 1) review budgetary policies, processes, and timelines developed by administration at COA and the District, provide feedback and help communicate them to COA faculty and staff 2) receive and review budget proposals from departments and/or program areas; review administrative recommendations for funding such proposals 3) review priorities developed by administration with regard to the overall College Budget with respect to Unrestricted General Funds (Fund 1 thru 10), Instructional Equipment (Fund 14), VTEA (Fund 16), Instructional Supplies (Fund 17), Discretionary Funds, Facilities Revenues and other cash receipts, and communicate such priorities to faculty and staff